-Gilman was a recipient of a Fellowship from the Edward Albee Foundation in 2010, a MacDowell Fellowship in 2012, and a Chenven Foundation award in 2015.
-Her work was recently featured in Bomb Magazine, TECA/ Testimonianze Editoria Cultura Arte, Guernica Magazine, Publishing Perspectives, Prattfolio, and the Spanish-language magazine, Literal.
-She has spoken on numerous panels about her work including at Ediciones Vigía in Mantazas, Cuba, The Kresge Art Museum in Michigan, Abrons Art Center in NY, Munson-Williams-Proctor Arts Institute in Utica, NY, Tribeca Center for the Performing Arts in NY, The Center for Book Arts in NY, Delaware Center for the Contemporary Arts, Wilmington, LARVA in Guadalajara, Mexico, Local Project in Queens, The Brooklyn Public Library, and most recently with Brett Littman, the Executive Director of The Drawing Center and Alex Zafiris, a freelance writer during a gallery talk in conjunction with her solo show at Instituto Cervantes in 2015.
+Gilman was a recipient of a Fellowship from the Edward Albee Foundation in 2010, a MacDowell Fellowship in 2012, a Chenven Foundation award in 2015, and a Two Trees Cultural Space Subsidy Program in 2017 for her commitment to community outreach.
+Her has been featured in Bomb Magazine, TECA/ Testimonianze Editoria Cultura Arte, Guernica Magazine, Publishing Perspectives, Prattfolio, and the Spanish-language magazine, Literal.
+She has spoken on numerous panels about her work including at Ediciones Vigía in Mantazas, Cuba, The Kresge Art Museum in Michigan, Abrons Art Center in NY, Munson-Williams-Proctor Arts Institute in Utica, NY, Tribeca Center for the Performing Arts in NY, The Center for Book Arts in NY, Delaware Center for the Contemporary Arts, Wilmington, LARVA in Guadalajara, Mexico, The Brooklyn Public Library, Instituto Cervantes, and at Cranbrook University.

 She teaches in the graduate and undergraduate programs at Pratt Institute and is currently preparing for a 2018 solo show at the Birmingham Bloomfield Art Center outside of Detroit.